-Individuals should avoid being in a group larger than 10 individuals.
-Within these groups, should, to the extent possible, minimize in-person contact with others not in the individu household.
-Minimizing in-person contact includes maintaining 6 feet of separation from When maintaining 6 feet of separation is not feasible, other methods should be utilized to spread of COVID-19, such as wearing a face covering or mask, washing or sanitizing hand and avoiding sharing utensils or other common objects.
-Self-screen before going to a park, beach, or other public open space for any of the following new or worsening signs or symptoms of possible COVID-19: Cough Sore throat Shortness of breath or difficulty Loss of taste or smell breathing Diarrhea Chills Feeling feverish or a measured temperature Repeated shaking with chills greater than or equal to 100.0 degrees Ш Muscle pain Fahrenheit Ш Headache Ц Known close contact with a person who is lab confirmed to have COVID-19 Wash or disinfect hands after any interaction with employees, other customers, or items in the park, beach, river, or lake.
-Consistent with the actions taken by many individuals across the state, consider wearing cloth face coverings (over the nose and mouth) at a park, beach, river, or lake when within 6 feet of another
+Ш shoul house When sprea Individuals should avoid being in a group larger than 10 individuals.
+Within these groups, individuals should, to the extent possible, minimize in-person contact with others not in the individual's household.
+Minimizing in-person contact includes maintaining 6 feet of separation from individuals.
+When maintaining 6 feet of separation is not feasible, other methods should be utilized to slow the spread of COVID-19, such as wearing a face covering or mask, washing or sanitizing hand frequently, and avoiding sharing utensils or other common objects.
+Self-screen before going to a park, beach, or other public open space for any of the following new or worsening signs or symptoms of possible COVID-19: Cough Sore throat Shortness of breath or difficulty breathing Loss of taste or smell Chills Diarrhea Repeated shaking with chills Feeling feverish or a measured temperature Muscle pain greater than or equal to 100.0 degrees Fahrenheit Headache Ш Known close contact with a person who is lab confirmed to have COVID-19 Wash or disinfect hands after any interaction with employees, other customers, or items in the park, beach, river, or lake.
+Consistent with the actions taken by many individuals across the state, consider wearing cloth face coverings (over the nose and mouth) at a park, beach, river, or lake when within 6 feet of another person who is not a member of the individual's group.
+The individual's group may not exceed the greater of the avai lable, individuals should consider wearing non-medical grade face masks.
+Face coverings may not be ible while in the water.
+Clea n and sanitize recreational water equipment before and after use.
+Special consideration for river rafting and similar activities: Any vehicle used to transport individuals between places along the river must be cleaned and disinfected between uses.
+If such a vehicle is a bus, alternate rows should be used.
+Individuals should not sit within 6 feet of any other person not with the individual's group.
+Individuals should sanitize hands before getting onto such a vehicle.
+Face coverings are strongly recommended while on the vehicle.
+Individuals aged 65 or older are at a higher risk of COVID-19.
+To the extent possible, avoid contact within 6 feet with individuals aged 65 and older.
+Individuals aged 65 and older should stay at home as much as possible.